-Strawberries are a fantastic addition to any garden - no shop-bought strawberry will come anywhere near as close as the taste of a fresh, home-grown organic strawberry.
+Strawberries are a sweet, juicy addition to any garden - and no shop-bought strawberry will come close to the taste of a fresh, homegrown organic strawberry.

 Growing calendar

-Plant pot-grown or bare root 'runners' (young plants), spaced 30cm apart, allowing 60cm between rows.
+You can also plant pot-grown or bare root 'runners' (young plants) in spring or early autumn.
+Space these 30cm apart, allowing 60cm between rows.
 Choose well-drained, fertile soil in a sunny site.

-Water and feed your strawberry plants.
-Remove the first flush of flowers for a good crop in second year.
+Water and feed your strawberry plants, and remove the first flush of flowers for a good crop in the second year.
 Keep the fruit clean with straw, sheeting or mats underneath.

 Harvesting and using strawberries